rtvi-ai/.github/profile/README.md

   - configuration of the workflow "pipeline"
   - what features are automatically enabled

-To skip straight to geting started with voice-to-voice JavaScript and React development, [go here].
+To skip straight to geting started with voice-to-voice JavaScript and React development, [go here](https://github.com/rtvi-ai/rtvi-client-web).

 # The real-time AI stack